pact-foundation/pact-php/README.md

 #### Verify From Pact Broker

-This will grab the Pact file from a Pact Broker and run the data against the stood up API.
+This will grab the Pact files from a Pact Broker.

 ```php
 $selectors = (new ConsumerVersionSelectors())